-The Blood Beast Terror is a 1968 British Sci-Fi Horror film from Tigon British Film Productions starring Peter Cushing.
-It concerns a series of murders committed by a weremoth.
+The Blood Beast Terror is a 1968 British Sci-Fi Horror film from Tigon British Film Productions, directed by Vernon Sewell and starring Peter Cushing.
+It concerns a series of murders committed by a weremoth (played by Wanda Ventham, the real-life mother of Benedict Cumberbatch).

 This film contains examples of: